This post may contain affiliate links. See our disclosure policy.

 If you want to make a whole Winger’s themed dinner, make sure to check out our version of Winger’s Wings with Freakin’ Amazing Sauce or our version of Winger’s Sticky Fingers and Freakin’ Amazing Sauce.
-They taste EXACTLY like the wings from Winger’s!
+They taste exactly like the wings from Winger’s!
 This is one of the most requested meals at my house, especially on game days.
 We like to serve them with steak fries and now we serve them with this Winger’s Asphalt Pie for dessert.

 - Mix Oreos and melted butter.
 Stir until combined.
-Press into the bottom of a pie pan.

 - Fill pie crust with ice cream.
 Cover and freeze for at least three hours before serving.

 - Heat the sugar in a sauce pan over medium heat, stirring constantly and scraping the bottom.
 Sugar will melt into an amber liquid.
 Once it is melted, add the butter.
 Once the butter is melted, add the cream.
 Boil for 1 minute.
 Remove from heat and stir in sea salt.